-Many teams get together originally as industrial design firms.
+Many teams got together originally as industrial design firms.
 They come to excel at designing physical objects and hardware devices.
-These companies work on many connected goods and IoT products nowadays, where they can use both types of their design skills.
+These companies work on many connected goods and IoT products nowadays, where they can use both types of design skills.

-And of course, other UX agencies specialize only in digital products.
-They usually hire people born into the digital age—real digital natives who have mastered the art and science of creating great digital experiences.
-They focus on this area only, and they do best in digital design.
+And of course, other UX agencies specialize in digital products only.
+They usually hire people born in the digital age—real digital natives who have mastered the art and science of creating great digital experiences.
+They focus on this area only, and they do best in digital design services.

 Although measuring and categorizing may come quite difficult, team culture makes up one of the most important factors when choosing a UX agency.
 Teams with the right culture and mindset can generate much more value than those with bad habits or who get overwhelmed with internal issues.

-Here, I tried the impossible and put the teams on a scale from the startup-style atmosphere to the corporate culture.
+I tried to put the teams on a scale from the startup-style atmosphere to the corporate culture.

 UX research capabilities

 As mentioned earlier, the designer’s role has gone through major changes over the last 20 years.
-Today, a design team doesn’t just draw beautiful screens.
-It figures out what product to build (concepts and strategy) and how to make it easy to use and understand (usability).
+Today, creative design companies don’t design beautiful screens only.
+They decide which products to build (concepts and strategy) and how to make them easy to use and understandable (usability).

 Speed to start a new project

-Depending on the popularity and internal organization of each agency, they can start new projects in different time frames.
-Some UX agencies you have to wait months on to start working with.
+Depending on the popularity and internal organization of each agency, a new project can be started in different time frames.
+In some cases, you have to wait months to start working with a UX agency.
 Others can start new projects in weeks.